Burning a set of pre-configured Raspberry OS cards for Raspberry Pis with Wifi Access

 This command will autodetect the SSID, locale, and country of your laptop.

-We recommend not to use the password flags for the wifipassword
+We recommend not to use the password flags for the wifipassword and sudo

 password as they will be stored in the command history and logs.
 When not